flare-foundation/governance-proposals/FIP/FIP_12.md

 The goal of the FDC is to improve the range of available data in a trustless manner - trust will be derived from the underlying security assumptions of the Flare network.
 To this end, the FDC is a request based system that allows users to request attestations of external data be published on the Flare networks.
-This process is secured by Flare’s data providers, so that when the user requires this data for e.g. a smart contract, interested parties can trust that the data is genuine.
+This process is secured by Flare's data providers, so that when the user requires this data for e.g. a smart contract, interested parties can trust that the data is genuine.

 The introduction of the FDC is needed on Flare to facilitate importing external data on to the network, solving two key problems:

-* Trusting the data - the FDC is secured by Flare’s providers, and thus can be trusted within the setting of the Flare network.
+* Trusting the data - the FDC is secured by Flare's providers, and thus can be trusted within the setting of the Flare network.
 * Filtering for useful data - the FDC is request based, so only data that is desired by a user is attested to, rather than wasteful monitoring or importing of all data from given sources.

 The FDC protocol runs in voting epochs, synced with the FTSOv2 protocol.